Rookie Booking Mistakes

-- There are no guaranteed payments to bands or performers, all these venues only provide a percentage of the door.
-In other words, if nobody shows up, nobody makes any money…you or the venue.
+- There are no guaranteed payments to bands or performers, all these venues only provide a percentage of the door, so in other words, if nobody shows up, nobody makes any money…you or the venue.

-- Booking agents get “thousands of emails” and hate them.
-But that is the only way they want to communicate with you.
-Kristen Hill provides a template for how your email should be written (and other helpful tips) which she shares here.
+- Booking agents get “thousands of emails” and hate them, but that’s the only way they want to communicate with you.
+Kristen Hill provides a template for how you should write your email (and other helpful tips) which she shares here.

 - Only one person should communicate with venue, e.g. only the band’s “promotor” (could be a band member).